 Each of the non-smoking bedrooms has been individually styled and furnished using natural tones and fabrics, all with ensuite bath or shower room and many with beautiful views of the surrounding gardens.

 Satellite TV, tea/coffee making facilities, direct dial telephone, hairdryer, heating control, internet access, electric shaver point, 24 hour room service, smoke alarms, duvets, radio, are available in every room.
-All rooms feature Playstation 2's (which also play DVD's) including free DVD's and games to choose from.

-The rooms are located in two areas of the hotel - the original Cotswold stone building that is the Main House and the new Coach House.
+The rooms are located in two areas of the hotel - the original Cotswold stone building that is the Main House and the Coach House.

 Lord of Maugersbury Manor, Joseph Chamberlayne esq., sold Maugersbury Manor in the late 1890`s to fund the building of Fosse Manor Hotel, known at the time as Hyde House.

 Chamberlayne and his wife Henrietta Catherine, who were both descendants of Edward III King of England, saw Hyde House as a perfect place to improve on their great passion for entertaining, and as such required a property grand enough to do so.
 Completed in 1901 as per the family coat of arms above the front door, Hyde House fitted the bill.

 The House remained a private residence until the 1950`s, when it was changed into a nursing home.
 It was empty at that point, but owned by the same people who owned Quarwood on the hill behind the Hotel.
 The hotel was close to being levelled as it "spoiled" the view from Quarwood!

 Since the late 1950`s, Fosse Manor has been a Hotel, owned for 30 of those years by one family.